zacharee/se-dark/README.md

 If there's an element that hasn't been changed or something else looks bad, either submit a pull request with your changes or open a new issue.

+#INSTALLATION

+ 1. You'll need Greasemonkey (Firefox) or Tampermonkey (Chrome) installed for this plugin to work properly.
+ 2. Once you have either one installed, simply click the link for the raw JS and you will be prompted to install it.
+ 3. You may need to restart your browser.
+You will need to refresh affected web pages.